THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us what your life was like before you understood about the women’s movement.

 JH: I come from a Philadelphia suburb which had an excellent public school system, and I benefited tremendously from its academic opportunities.
 But it was quite clear, even to me as an adolescent, that the girls were just not taken as seriously as boys when it came to learning and various educational opportunities.
-What really first brought it home to me is that I went to an all-female summer camp, and the pleasure of not having to deal with this male agenda, getting oneself dressed, and room to please men, and just to function and pursue one’s own interests.
-This was not a totally athletic camp.
+What really first brought it home to me is that I went to an all-female summer camp, and experienced the pleasure of not having to deal with this male agenda, getting oneself dressed, and groomed to please men, and was just able to function and pursue one’s own interests.
+This was not a totally athletic camp where we wore sports uniforms and focused on physical fitness.
 In fact, it was a French camp where we allegedly spoke French all the time.

 I was one of the lucky ones, because most of my female friends were totally discouraged from serious academic ambitions.
-I went to a woman’s college, and that was great.
-Although now that I look back upon it, there was a good deal of sexism there.
-But at least again, we were the center.
+I went to a women’s college, and that was great – although now that I look back upon it, there was a good deal of sexism there, too.
+But at least again, we women students were the center of the learning community.
 We were taken seriously.
-I was very lucky.
-I went to Wellesley College, which has never had a male president.
-I went on scholarship, and that was very eye opening to me because they tried to minimize the economic differences among the girls.
+I was especially lucky because I went to Wellesley College, which has never had a male president.
+I went on scholarship, and that was very eye opening to me because Wellesley tried to minimize the economic differences among the girls.

 JW: I thought you were going to say enter as an undergraduate, but no.

-JH: I was able to go.
-I was lucky, because I was taking courses that also included undergraduates as a first-year graduate student.
-But otherwise, women were expected, even I was not at Radcliffe, I was a Harvard graduate student, to go up a mile and a half away and use the Radcliffe undergraduate library.
-Sometimes I went there because it was very quiet and you could study.
-But the real issue at Harvard was that the Vietnam war was forcing all kinds of situations where the already privileged men were getting even more special treatment.
+JH: I was able to go to the undergraduate library.
+Yet again, I was lucky, because I was taking courses that also included undergraduates as a first-year graduate student.
+But otherwise, women were expected – even women like me who was not an undergraduate at Radcliffe, but a Harvard graduate student – to go up to the Radcliffe campus a mile and a half away and use the Radcliffe undergraduate library.
+Sometimes I went there because it was very quiet and you could study without disruption.
+But the real issue at Harvard when I arrived was that the Vietnam war was forcing all kinds of situations where the already privileged men were getting even more special treatment.

 JW: What year was that?

-JH: I started in 1966, and I got married while I was there, and they took my fellowship away.
-The argument was always, men need this more.
+JH: I started in 1966, and I got married while I was there, and the Classics Department took my fellowship away.
+The argument was always, men need this more than you do.
 They’re going to get drafted.
-They deserve to be in this class.
+They deserve to be in this limite enrollment class.
 They deserve this teaching fellowship.
 And so, after my second year at Harvard, the women’s movement started to percolate through its premises.
 I think it mostly emanated from the Radcliffe students because they were just incredibly short changed.
 They had to come down to Harvard Yard for their classes, but there was nowhere for them to eat, unless they had a male escorting them into a male dining hall.
-They had to bring their lunches and sit in the basement of the classroom.
+They had to bring their lunches and sit in the basement of the classroom building.

 It was much harder to get into Radcliffe than to get into Harvard.
-I think the women there, some of whom had been undergraduates, who became graduate students, really took a very powerful step in forcing Harvard to take account of its gender inequity.
-I continued women’s movement activity mostly through my department.
+I think the women graduate students at Harvard, some of whom had been Radcliffe undergraduates, really took a very powerful step in forcing Harvard to take account of its gender inequity.
+I continued my women’s movement activity mostly through my department.
 I was a Classics graduate student at Harvard, although I was involved in some general activities that took in the whole campus.